-During 1792, young Gallitzin arrived in the United States and became intrigued at the contrast between the terrible social and political state of France and the civil and religious liberty that had become fundamental principles in the social structure of the new country.
-He determined to devote his life to being a Catholic priest and entered the Sulpician Seminary in Baltimore.
+In 1792, young Gallitzin arrived in the United States.
+Intrigued by the terrible social and political state of France compared to the civil and religious liberty that was fundamental to the social structure of the new country, he determined to devote his life to being a Catholic priest and entered the Sulpician Seminary in Baltimore.

-On March 18, 1795, Gallitzin was ordained as one of the earliest people in the United States upon whom the full orders of the priesthood were conferred.
-He became a naturalized citizen of the United States and was first assigned to the Conewago mission near the Susquehanna River and south of present day Harrisburg.
+On March 18, 1795, Gallitzin was ordained, becoming one of the earliest people in the United States to receive full orders of the priesthood.
+He became a naturalized citizen of the United States and was first assigned to the Conewago mission near the Susquehanna river, south of present day Harrisburg.

-Prince Gallitzin, the son of Russian nobility, played an important role in the settling of central and northern Cambria County.
-There were a large number of widely scattered farms throughout the region.
-Father Gallitzin was responsible for establishing the first Catholic Church between the Susquehanna and the Mississippi (St. Michael’s Parish) and the town of Loretto.
-He arranged the construction of a gristmill, tannery and sawmill.
-He taught children and for many settlers was their doctor, lawyer, and banker.
+Father Gallitzin played an important role in the settling of central and northern Cambria County, an area of widely scattered farms.
+Father Gallitzin established the first Catholic church between the Susquehanna and the Mississippi rivers (St. Michael’s Parish) and founded the town of Loretto.
+He arranged for the construction of a gristmill, tannery, and sawmill.
+He was the settler’s doctor, lawyer, banker, and school teacher.

 Father Gallitzin never returned to his homeland and died in Loretto on May 6, 1840.
 His contributions are remembered in several place names in Cambria County, including the town of Gallitzin, Gallitzin Springs, as well as Prince Gallitzin State Park.